ephort/dnatest/README.md

 affect the timing of the requests a lot.

 To test this I have deployed a server in Sydney in Australia - that should be the opposite side of the world.
-Let's take a look at dnatest.au.
+Let's take a look at dnatest-au.dk .

 It's awful slow - so what do we do?
 We can either move to Australia or we can use The Dark Arts - also called Timeless Timing Attacks.